Was Amateur Gardening's Investigation of Neonicotinoid Garden Pesticide Threat To Bees 'Amateurish'?

 Another industry argument that ‘Australia’s bees have

-no problem, despite using neonicotinoids – but Australia doesn't have Varroa’ was also
+no problem, despite using neonicotinoids – because Australia doesn't have Varroa’ was also

 used in the Q&A, and is FALSE.
-Beekeepers are indeed expressing concern over neonicotinoids.
+Beekeepers in Australia are indeed expressing concern over neonicotinoids.

 from newly emerged, impregnated queens, and these hibernate and re-emerge the